subhankar235/AetherOS.ai/Docs/steps-backend.md

 ### 3.5 Pydantic schemas (`schemas/*.py`)
 For every model above, define request/response Pydantic schemas (`*_schema.py`) mirroring PRD's API contracts.
 Keep these separate from SQLAlchemy models so internal DB shape can evolve without breaking the API contract.

-**Exit criteria:** migrations run clean against local Postgres; a scratch script can create a user row, an email_metadata row, and read them back through the session dependency; RLS policy verified by attempting a cross-tenant read and confirming it returns zero rows.
+**Exit criteria:** migrations run clean against local Postgres; a scratch script can create a user row (with a fake `clerk_user_id`), a `google_integrations` row linked to it, an `email_metadata` row, and read them back through the session dependency; RLS policy verified by attempting a cross-tenant read and confirming it returns zero rows.

 ---